 Blog posts have many strategic purposes.
 Being popular isn’t always a key goal and popularity isn’t always a central metric.
 But there are ways to write posts that are more likely to bring visitors to your website.

 - Catch the wave.
 When you’re surfing, it does no good to catch the end of the wave.
 You have to see it coming and get it before it becomes a big deal.
 We like to use Google Trends and watch the news for topics that are just about to become popular.
-“Despacito” turned out to be relevant to one of our clients as it was being streamed billions of times, and we seized the opportunity to write about something newsy.
+The song “Despacito” turned out to be relevant to one of our clients as it was being streamed billions of times, and we seized the opportunity to write about something newsy.

 - Be a little bit different.
 While having the best post on something not many people look for can be terrific if the people looking for that thing happen to be your customers, unpopular topics don’t lead to popular blog posts.
 However, a slightly different slant can make your posts popular and findable.